sandzOfTime/sportsblog/content/post/scouting-report-tyrese-haliburton.md

 <br>

-{{< youtube id="hgaPZtizP-E?start=4883" autoplay="false" >}}
+{{< youtube id="TJb6FyHnzgc?start=2881" autoplay="false" >}}

 <br>

 In a game like this where they are down almost 20, it would be good to see him try to take command of that possession and make sure that they get a good shot rather than just giving it to the guy because he's open.
+Is it a good, unselfish play?
+Sure.
+But it still feels like settling on his part.
 On this Iowa State team, he's the clear cut best player.
 Although he isn't dominating the ball every time down the floor (he has only the 5th highest [usage](https://www.sports-reference.com/cbb/schools/iowa-state/2020.html) rate on the team), it would be good to see him taking control in situations like that.

 ### He has an ugly form, but the shot goes in